 When the Douro River meets the Atlantic Ocean you will find Matosinhos, home to a great sandy beach and fantastic fish restaurants.
 We generally recommend jumping on the metro from Porto to start your walking on the coastal Camino from here.
 You’ll skip the outskirts of town and get straight onto the trail.

-The country’s most beautiful library, and probably among the world’s best also.
+Livraria Lello is the country’s most beautiful library, and probably among the world’s best also.
 It is here where JK Rowling got inspired for her Harry Potter best sellers.
-Just around the corner from the library, is the Praça dos leões where you will find the 400-year old Fountain of the Lions but also the oldest building of Porto University.
+Just around the corner from the library, is the Praça dos leões where you will find the 400-year-old Fountain of the Lions but also the oldest building of Porto University.

-Pedro would also recommend you to enjoy the sunset at Passeio das Virtudes while drinking a beer and enjoying some peanuts as the locals do.
+I would also recommend that you watch the sunset at Passeio das Virtudes while drinking a beer and enjoying some peanuts as the locals do.
 And you can’t leave Porto without sampling some of the region’s most famous food specialities, including Francesinha, tripes “a la mode do porto” but also an espresso coffee with Pastel de Nata at Cafe Majestic.